 Grandma didn't have bottled sauces, microwaved dinners, or pre-packaged food.
 She cooked from scratch using simple ingredients found local to her.
 She cooked simple meals with nourishing ingredients like beans and greens, eggs, homemade bread, homemade jams, homemade stocks and soups, and more.
 She stretched her meat over several meals by putting them into casseroles, soups, stews, and braises.
 She made do with what she had and had the magic gift of making "something out of nothing".

 Grandma saved old jars, re-used old clothing to make rags or quilts, and re-purposed outgrown or broken household items and clothing.
+She knew how to not waste food.
 Leftovers were never thrown out and were eaten until every last bit was gone.
 Jars of food were scraped or watered down to make the most out of the teeny bits of food.
 She was resourceful with the things she had on hand and gave new life to items that most of us throw away today.

 Get comfortable with Handicrafts

 Grandma knew how to crochet, knit, and sew.
 She made simple toys for her children, doll clothing, afghans and quilts, curtains, clothing for her family, dish towels, and more.
 She could hem a pair of pants, patch a hole, sew on a button, or make a simple dress for summer.
 Her sewing machine, needle and thread, and knitting needles were practically extensions of her arms.

 I'm certainly not advocating never going to the doctor, but Grandma didn't run to the pediatrician for every sniffle and cough.
 Many illnesses she used common sense and traditional wisdom to treat common illnesses at home.
 She used garlic, herbal teas, honey, lemon, cod liver oil, steam treatments, and homemade soups to get her family feeling up to par in no time.

 Cloth diaper your babes